RATS (software)

-RATS, an abbreviation of Regression Analysis of Time Series, is a statistical package for time series analysis and econometrics.
-RATS is developed and sold by Estima, Inc., located in Evanston, IL.
+RATS, an abbreviation of Regression Analysis of Time Series, is a statistical package for time-series analysis and econometrics.
+RATS is developed and sold by Estima, Inc., located in Evanston, Illinois.

 History

 The forerunner of RATS was a FORTRAN program called SPECTRE, written by economist Christopher A. Sims.
 SPECTRE was designed to overcome some limitations of existing software that affected Sims' research in the 1970s, by providing spectral analysis and also the ability to run long unrestricted distributed lags.
 The program was then expanded by Tom Doan, then of the Federal Reserve Bank of Minneapolis, who added ARIMA and VAR capabilities and went on to found the consulting firm that owns and distributes RATS software.
 In its early incarnations, RATS was designed primarily for time series analysis, but as it evolved, it acquired other capabilities.
 With the advent of personal computers in 1984, RATS went from being a specialty mainframe program to an econometrics package sold to a much broader market.